Paul Mashatile: Deputy President of South Africa

 Mashatile was appointed Deputy President of South Africa by President Cyril Ramaphosa after the resignation on David Mabuza.
 Upon appointing Mashatile, Ramaphosa assigned a number of functions to him, appointing Mashatile as Leader of Government Business in the Parliament of South Africa, Chairperson of South African National Aids Council, as well as the Chairperson of the Human Resource Development Council of South Africa.
 Mashatile was also appointed as special envoy to South Sudan.

 A number of pundits made comments on Ramaphosa's appointment of Mashatile and the type of leader he would likely be, with some pundits believing Mashatile would be a better Deputy President than his predecessor, David Mabuza who had been notorious for long absenteeism from official government and public events.

 In March 2024, Mashatile stood in for President Ramaphosa by attending the Proudly South African Presidential Localization Dinner at the Sandton Convention Centre in Johannesburg.
 The summit aimed at promoting support of local products.

 Mashatile made a trip to the United Kingdom, to meet with high level government officials, executives of big corporations as well as SMMEs and start-ups.
 The trip was meant to rally investors into South Africa.

+In August 2025, following an announcement that Mashatile had not declared a diamond gifted to his wife by diamond dealer Louis Liebenberg, the Parliamentary Joint Ethics Committee decided to sanction him.
+President Ramaphosa distanced himself from the issue, stating that Mashatile should answer for himself.
+The issue sparked calls for increased government accountability.
+The Democratic Alliance called for a probe into Mashatile, saying the Parliamentary rebuke and fine was not enough.